 Get A Different Name Day

 February 13th is observed annually as Get a Different Name Day.
-It’s a day when people give themselves permission to change their name — if only for the duration of the holiday.
-Most of us are just given our names by our parents when we’re born and we have little input into whether that name actually suits us or not.
+It’s a day when people give themselves permission to change their name—if only for the duration of the holiday.
+Most of us are given our names by our parents when we’re born, and we have little input into whether that name actually suits us.

-That means that while some of us are happy with our birth names, some of us aren’t.
-Fortunately, this is a holiday that allows everyone a 24-hour period to try out a new name.
+That means that while some of us are happy with our birth names, others are not.
+Fortunately, this holiday allows everyone a 24-hour period to try out a new name.
 And that’s something that I think many of us can appreciate.

 Even though we’re not completely sure of the date of its creation, we do know that Get a Different Name Day is a holiday that was created by Tom and Ruth Roy.
 They own a website that not only sells herbs and other products but also features some pretty wacky holidays.